 - Wide-complex PEA is generally due to metabolic problems

-Our Patient: Our patient has a narrow complex PEA.
-Bedside ultrasound finds a dilated RV > LV and concern for a massive PE.
+Our Patient: Our patient gets the CASA exam and bedside ultrasound finds a dilated RV > LV and concern for a massive PE.
 The patient receives systemic tPA and has a change in the rhythm on the monitor.
 Someone calls out, can you feel a pulse?

 What does the twitterverse feel is the best way to check for ROSC in CA?
 The results are below: